OscarHuesos/DFT_Geant4_GeantV/README.md

 ```

 The molecule is set on the DetectorConstruction.cc file.
+Either the folder of Geant4 or GeantV contains the available molecules.
+To add new molecules, it should be put in the respective folder, an agregate the respective name in the CMakeLists within the Test_SCRIPTS section.